 That shortlist of universally valuable items to keep and protect in your schedule is:

 Let’s dive in and take a look at each of these a little closer.

 The Importance of Exercise

 A part of me is uncomfortable discussing exercise on a self-improvement website because of the connotations that come from it.
 Often, we look at exercise as a means to an end.
-More specifically, we see the value of exercise as being in the outcome of our bodily appearance.
-Take a glance at fitness and workout related websites or magazines.
+More specifically, we see the value of exercise as being the outcome of our bodily appearance.
+Take a glance at fitness and workout-related websites or magazines.
 Every workout seems to be for a smaller waist, bigger biceps, a broader back, firmer thighs, or a rounder butt.
 Exercise is presented as a way to change your body.